Find an Occupational Therapist

 Paying for occupational therapy services in mental health

-Tip: If every in-network OT has a wait list longer than 10 business days, ask your insurer for a network-adequacy override so you can see an out-of-network clinician at in-network rates.
+Tip: If every in-network OT has a waitlist longer than 10 business days, you don’t have to settle.
+Call your insurer and ask for a network-adequacy override.
+This allows you to see an out-of-network clinician while paying in-network rates—a little-known option that can save both time and money.

 What does a first occupational therapy session look like?